Sea Freight to Papua New Guinea, Explained Clearly

 Port Moresby vs Lae: Why Clearance Experience Can Feel Different

 Many shippers assume one port is “faster” by default.
-In practice, clearance speed depends more on: broker capability, importer readiness, documentation quality, and how quickly fees are settled.
+In practice, clearance speed depends more on broker capability, importer readiness, documentation quality, and how quickly fees are settled.
 The port choice matters mainly in how it affects downstream delivery complexity and time-based fee exposure.

 If your inland movement is hard and your delivery plan is weak, even fast clearance can turn into costly delay.
 If delivery is easy and arranged, even a minor clearance delay is less painful.